 Some highlights of his design experience include three productions for the nationally-renowned Williamstown Theatre Festival: the world premiere of The Lucky Spot, by Beth Henley, (featuring Dylan Baker, Holly Hunter, Carol Kane, Christine Lahti, and Kurtwood Smith); Golden Boy, directed by Joanne Woodward (featuring Dylan McDermott); and Autumn Elegy (featuring E.G. Marshall).
 Additional noteworthy projects are fifteen productions for the Shakespeare Theatre of New Jersey, several of which were directed by Artistic Director, Bonnie J. Monte.
 Some of his favorites there are the critically-acclaimed productions of A Streetcar Named Desire, Othello, The Tempest, and The Seagull.
 Also at the STNJ was the American Premiere of the award-winning musical, Enter the Guardsman (featuring Robert Cuccioli and Dana Reeve).
 Other professional credits include lighting designs for the Richmond Ballet, the Heritage Repertory Theatre at the University of Virginia, University of North Carolina at Wilmington, University of Northern Kentucky, University of South Carolina, and Davidson College.

 Auerbach designed scenery for the documentary film What Farocki Taught, by Jill Godmilow.
 It was selected for the Whitney Museum of American Art Biennial 2000 in New York City – a commemoration of artists whose works the curators feel reflect the best of what has happened in contemporary art during the previous two years.
-An award-winning film which appeared in more than eighteen film festivals in cities around the world including, Rotterdam, Athens, Vancouver, Toronto, Montreal, Chicago, Philadelphia, Palermo, and Hong Kong.
+An award-winning film that appeared in more than eighteen film festivals in cities around the world including, Rotterdam, Athens, Vancouver, Toronto, Montreal, Chicago, Philadelphia, Palermo, and Hong Kong.
 This replica of the 1969 film by Harum Farocki, Inextinguishable Fire, focuses on the production of napalm by the Dow Chemical Company.

 In addition to numerous scenic and lighting designs at UNC Charlotte, he served for six years as Chair and Artistic Director for the Department of Dance and Theatre.
-Prior to that he was the Associate Chair and Director of Theatre for the Department of Film, Television, and Theatre at the University of Notre Dame.
+Prior to that, he was the Associate Chair and Director of Theatre for the Department of Film, Television, and Theatre at the University of Notre Dame.

 He currently serves as the University Faculty Ombuds and has been a member of the International Ombudsman Association since 2009.